01-edu/public/subjects/graphql/README.md

 ### Objectives

-The objective of this project is to learn the query language [graphQL](https://graphql.org/) by creating your profile page.
+The objective of this project is to learn the query language [graphQL](https://graphql.org/) by creating your own profile page.
 It will be provided,\
 by the platform, a graphQL endpoint that is connected to the database.
 So you can query this endpoint to obtain the information you desire.\
 **Note** that for security reasons some tables are private and some are public, you will only be provided with certain content.